Portfolio returns: Q1 2025

 2 |

 The IG Growth Portfolio – Global Balanced generated a positive return this quarter.
-The portfolio’s equity allocation was the leading contributor to portfolio returns while fixed income detracted from performance.
+The portfolio’s fixed income allocation was the leading contributor to portfolio returns while equity detracted from performance.

 This commentary is published by IG Wealth Management.
 It represents the views of our Portfolio Managers and is provided as a general source of information.
 It is not intended to provide investment advice or as an endorsement of any investment.
 Some of the securities mentioned may be owned by IG Wealth Management or its mutual funds, or by portfolios managed by our external advisors.
 Every effort has been made to ensure that the material contained in the commentary is accurate at the time of publication, however, IG Wealth Management cannot guarantee the accuracy or the completeness of such material and accepts no responsibility for any loss arising from any use of or reliance on the information contained herein.